SpeedyWeather/TravellingSailorProblem.jl/docs/src/index.md

 The actual problem is:

-> Reach N destinations with particles flying with the wind as far as possible or at least get
+> Reach N predefined destinations with particles flying with the wind, launched anywhere on the globe.
-> as close as possible to the destinations.
-There will be positive points for longer distances
+> There will be more points for longer distances particles have flown before reaching their destination
-> particles have flown before reaching their destination and negative points proportional to the
+> but and negative points if they miss it.
-> closest any particle ever came to that destination.

 So it's only vaguely related to the
 [Travelling Salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)